se-edu/se-book/testing/testingTypes/unitTesting/stubs/outcomes.md

-:trophy: Can explain stubs :two:
+:trophy: Can use stubs to isolate an SUT from its dependencies :two: